joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/08/23/world/asia/south-korea-battery-fire.html

 **Padres finally drop consecutive games as depth questions return to fore**\
-`The Padres' month-long hot streak has bought them some margin for error in the standings.
+`The Padres' monthlong hot streak has bought them some margin for error in the standings.
 But depth is paramount.`\
 https://nytimes.com/athletic/5718321/2024/08/23/padres-mets-depth-questions/

 **Chelsea have been mocked - but how many of the outcasts would make Maresca's team better?**\